 “Girl behavior is the gold standard in schools,” observed Psychologist Michael Thompson.
 “Boys are treated like defective girls.”
 We’ve got to stop playing it that way.
 Boys have unique strengths.
 Why not play to those strengths rather than constantly try to make boys into something they’re not?

 Recess is being pulled out of schools.
 We can’t change that.
 However, you can have recess with your son after school.
 If your son doesn’t want to play competitive sports after school, take up a physical hobby together – fish, run, throw a football/baseball, lift weights, play golf, etc. More than one researcher points out the biological need that boys have to express themselves physically, to engage in play, and to periodically disengage from the structured learning environment.
 “Although boys are more active, only a small percentage engages in 60 minutes of moderate to vigorous physical activity per day,” said Lorraine Robbins, assistant professor of nursing at Michigan State University.

 3. Make sure they’re thirsty.

 Someone who is never thirsty is never motivated to look for water.
 So, we need to dismantle the “entitlement” economy so many parents have established and make sure your child is required to earn access to what he wants by accomplishing real goals.
 “Learned helplessness” has to be taught.
 Set deadlines.
 Impose structure.

 We need to dismantle the “entitlement” economy so many parents have established and make sure your child is required to earn access to what he wants by accomplishing real goals.

-Encouragement is the key to motivation.
+Encouragement is the key to motivation for kids.
 Take the training wheels off, give the bike a helpful shove, even run alongside if necessary.
 Let go, but hang around to encourage.
 This means compliment real achievement, teach problem-solving skills, and then step back.
 Allow kids to achieve something worthwhile so your compliments actually mean something.

 5. Take the goodies out of his room.